 Sometimes a character's entire shtick will be that he or she is a thinly disguised imitation of some celebrity somewhere.
 The more blatant examples will often have a parody of that celebrity's name.
 This can be done for various reasons, such as to serve as a homage and/or parody, to make a point using the character (see picture to the right), or simply because the writers think that it would be cool.
 Though some consider it done because the writers are out of ideas.
+Many creators and viewers alike do not like it because it tends to smack of unoriginality and destroys the conceit that the work's universe is entirely fictional (though, of course, if the work is outright going for realism, it's quite appropriate).

 As noted The Ahnold is a common form of this, as are Mock Cousteau and Mr. Alt Disney.